soliverit/duckula-py/README.md

-# Duckula DS - Data science tools for dabblers
+# Duckula - Data science tools for dabblers
 A library for data scientists with little data science or programming experience.
 Easily create supervised machine learning models, solve optimisation problems, and tune the hyperparameters.

 - Supervised machine learning model creation and tuning